Followers

 The Nicola Letter

-On 13 June 1781, in response to Washington’s request of 27 May, Congress authorized the concentration of the corps at West Point, New York.
-The Invalids spent much of their time at West Point's outposts such as Fishkill.
-Nicola faced many challenges with regard to pay and feeding of his men.
-He successfully faced a court-martial based on charges from a discontented captain.
-The quality of the invalids and a shortage of officers and men only made things worse for him.
+On June 13, 1781, in response to Washington’s request of May 27, Congress authorized the concentration of the corps at West Point, New York.
+The Invalids spent much of their time at West Point's outposts, such as Fishkill.
+Nicola faced many challenges regarding pay and feeding his men.
+He successfully defended himself against a court-martial based on charges from a discontented captain.
+The poor quality of the invalids and a shortage of officers and men only worsened his situation.
 He had to deal with numerous cases of misconduct.
-Nicola himself faced financial difficulties throughout the war and like very many other officers, was not happy with Congress's treatment of officers or men regarding supply, rations, and pay.
-Widespread disgruntlement simmered even as the new nation was headed towards independence.
-With all of his experiences since joining the Continental army, both

 Nicola wrote: